Download eBooks & Wiring Diagrams (FREE)

 Fan-tastic Fan

-The Fan-Tastic Fan is another commonly used vent fan for camper vans conversions.
-It’s a popular fan for van conversions because of it’s low profile, which makes it easier for stealth camping.
-Fan-Tastic fans are also cheaper than their MaxxFan counterparts.
+The Fan-Tastic Fan is another commonly used vent fan for camper van conversions.
+It’s a popular fan because of its low profile, which makes it easier for stealth camping.
+Fan-tastic fans are also cheaper than their MaxxFan counterparts.

-But the lack of a rain cover means it’s not realistic to use this fan when it’s raining outside.
+But the lack of a rain cover means using this fan when it’s raining outside is unrealistic.
 And for us, this is a deal breaker.

-For the budget conscious, Heng’s RV Roof Vent might just be the best VALUE vent fan for camper vans.
+For the budget-conscious, RVLOVENT’s vent fan might just be the best VALUE vent fan for camper vans.
 The fan unit fits into a standard 14”x14” hole, is quiet, and provides great value.
-However, for such a budget model, it’s worth reminding that you ‘get what you pay for’.
+However, for such a budget model, it’s worth reminding that you ‘get what you pay for.’

 RecPro Solar Vent Fan